flashlightministries/oilforlight/_posts/2017-11-04-transgender-pretender.md

 comments: false
 ---

-The difference between cross-dressing and full "gender reassignment surgery" is only a matter of degree: presenting a false appearance by putting on deceptive makeup, clothes and accessories or by mutilating the flesh.
-It's always a lie, an illusion, and one that can even fool the wearer as assuredly as the observer.
+The difference between cross-dressing and full "gender reassignment surgery" is only a matter of degree: presenting a false appearance by putting on deceptive makeup, clothes and accessories is functionally equivalent to mutilating the flesh.
+It's always a lie, an illusion, and one that can sometimes fool the wearer as assuredly as the observer.

 Having a womb transplanted into a man does not transform him into a woman, but it does introduce a new twist on the abortion issue: men will soon be able to defend aborting children by chanting, "[My Uterus My Choice](https://www.google.com/search?q=my+uterus+my+choice&tbm=isch){:target="_blank"}."
 Is this progress?